arxaqapi/gene.jax/README.md

 - [ ] compare direct and indirect encoding (Cartpole) ~ 10 gen
 - [ ] notebook to present differences and results
 - [ ] Test suite rework
-- [ ] Example folder rework and cleaning
+- [x] Example folder rework and cleaning

+## Profiles
+To utilize the json profile files, open them using the [scalene-gui app](https://plasma-umass.org/scalene-gui/).